autonity/autonity-oracle/README.md

 The built binaries are presented at: ./build/bin under which there is a plugins directory saves the built plugins as well.

 ## Deployment
+### Oracle Client Private Key generation
+Download the Autonity client to generate the private key from console, and set the password to encode the key file, the key file path will display, and remember the password that encrypted the key file.

+    $./autonity --datadir ./keys/ account new
+    Your new account is locked with a password.
+Please give a password.
+Do not forget this password.
+    Password:xxxxxx
+    Repeat password:xxxxxx

+    Your new key was generated

+    Public address of the key:   0x7C785Fe9404574AaC7daf2FF30637546493900d1
+    Path of the secret key file: key-data/keystore/UTC--2023-02-28T11-40-15.383709761Z--7c785fe9404574aac7daf2ff30637546493900d1

+    - You can share your public address with anyone.
+Others need it to interact with you.
+    - You must NEVER share the secret key with anyone!
+The key controls access to your funds!
+    - You must BACKUP your key file!
+Without the key, it's impossible to access account funds!
+    - You must REMEMBER your password!
+Without the password, it's impossible to decrypt the key!

 ### Start up the service from shell console
 Prepare the plugin binaries, and save them into the plugin directory, then start the service:
 Set the system environment variables and run the binary: